pulzze/autoflow-documentation/docs/ids/action-security-decrypt/tooltip.md

-Decrypt data to a string
+Decrypt a hex string into a string